Nathan-Nesbitt/Minecraft_AI/README.md

 * **Nathan Nesbitt** - [Nathan-Nesbitt](https://github.com/Nathan-Nesbitt)
 * **Adrian Morillo** - [sonorousAd](https://github.com/sonorousAd)

+## How to get the API running
+Step 1:
+- Download the newest release

+Step 2:
+- Unzip the the MinecraftAI_v***.zip folder

+Step 3:
+- Open Terminal/Command line

+Step 4:
+- `cd` to the directory of the contents from the zip folder

+Step 4:
+- Once there simply run `./main.exe` to start the api running

 ## Frontend Design Overview
 The front end of the application runs on a combination of HTML,CSS and JavaScript that use Bootstrap as the underlying toolkit.
 The page is made to be displayed ‘in-game’ and maintains consistency with the minecraft theme and overall feel.